Benicio Del Toro talks about his fascinating character in 'Sicario: Day of the Soldado'

 This is not the first time Del Toro has been on screen this year.
 Recently, he played the role of The Collector in “Avengers: Infinity War,” released in April.
 He was also in “Star Wars: Episode VIII – The Last Jedi,” released in 2017.

-In ‘Day of the Soldado,’ his character, Alejandro, becomes part of a new covert operation to create a war between the powerful Mexican cartels.
-Part of what he has to do is kidnap the fifteen-year-old daughter of a cartel leader — played by Isabela Moner, who recently spoke about her role to NBC Latino.
+In "Day of the Soldado," his character, Alejandro, becomes part of a new covert operation to create a war between the powerful Mexican cartels.
+Part of what he has to do is kidnap the 15-year-old daughter of a cartel leader — played by Isabela Moner, who recently spoke about her role to NBC Latino.
 The cartel leader's daughter is about the same age of Alejandro when his daughter was kidnapped and killed.

-“It is a movie that is character driven, and it is really about the evolution of the two main characters, Josh Brolin’s character, and the one I play,” Del Toro told NBC News.
+“It is a movie that is character driven, and it is really about the evolution of the two main characters, Josh Brolin’s character, and the one I play,” Del Toro said.

 “The audience really meets Alejandro for the first time.
-Now, he is putting this young, innocent girl through basically the same experience that his daughter went through before she was killed, and this starts to create this mirror in him," said Del Toro.
+Now, he is putting this young, innocent girl through basically the same experience that his daughter went through before she was killed, and this starts to create this mirror in him," he said.
 "It gets to the point that we learn more about his daughter.
 We learn that she was deaf; in a powerful moment in the film, it's the first time he has spoken sign language since his daughter died.”

 Regarding how he learned sign language, “Mexican actor, Bruno Bichir — who is fantastic in the movie — we basically locked ourselves up with a teacher that actually taught us sign language, we had to learned it.”